WICG/turtledove/FLEDGE.md

 Currency checking after `scoreAd()` happens only inside component auctions.
 If the component seller's `scoreAd()` modifies the bid value, the modified bid's currency will be checked; if not, the passed-through bid from the original buyer's currency will be.
 In either case, the currency will be checked both against the component auction's `sellerCurrency` and top-level auction's `perBuyerCurrencies` as applied to the component auction's seller.
 As before, both the bid currency and the configured currency in question must be specified for the checking to take place; if one or both are missing that particular currency check does not take place.
 If there is a mismatch, the bid will not take part in the top-level auction.

 `sellerCurrency` also has an extensive effect on how reporting behaves.
-Please see the section on [Reporting in Multi-Currency Auctions](#53-reporting-in-multi-currency-auctions) for more details.
+Please see the section on [Currencies in Reporting](#53-currencies-in-reporting) for more details.

 ### 4. Browsers Render the Winning Ad